la2050/archive/_projects/2013/neighbor-to-neighbor-connecting-los-angeles-through-storytelling.md

   they learned in the project to get work.
 Ideally, this project will continue annually and will build stronger and deeper relationships within neighborhoods every year.
-description: "By organizing diverse teams to tell a story about a local hero in 15 different neighborhoods across Los Angeles.
+How will your project benefit Los Angeles?: "By organizing diverse teams to tell a story about a local hero in 15 different neighborhoods across Los Angeles.
 This project will: \r\n1.
 Engage at least 300 volunteers. \r\n2.
 Build community among people of diverse backgrounds. \r\n3.
 Deepen connection to neighborhoods by highlighting local heroes. \r\n4.
 Provide basic training to at least 45 novice filmmakers who can transport their skills into the job force. "
-vision: "In 2050, Los Angeles neighborhoods will have actively engaged residents, who not only know their neighbors, but they know their neighbor’s histories and stories, as well as their local heroes.
+What would success look like in the year 2050 regarding your indicator?: "In 2050, Los Angeles neighborhoods will have actively engaged residents, who not only know their neighbors, but they know their neighbor’s histories and stories, as well as their local heroes.
 Community members will understand the issues that affect their neighborhoods, collaborate in uplifting the Los Angeles region, and participate in local government.
 The result of this connection and involvement is that all neighborhoods will have affordable housing, jobs within a 30-minute commute, and access to parks, arts, and culture. \r\n\r\nOur project, Neighbor to Neighbor: Connecting Los Angeles Through Storytelling, contributes to this picture of success by connecting people to each other through community-based collaborative storytelling and volunteerism.
 By working on a project together people will get to know each other, develop common bonds, become involved in their community and invested in making Los Angeles a better place to live for everyone. "
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2013/neighbor-to-neighbor-connecting-los-angeles-through-storytelling/maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F16858%252Fdisplay%252FAccess_LA_Rt_copy.jpg=c570x385.jpg
 maker_image_id: '16858'